xlcz/cButton-API/README.md

 # cButton-API
-An old VRChat UI API i created to aid with a few projects.
-Would have released with Eclipse, but then EAC came along.
+An old VRChat UI API that allowed you to create your own menu's, buttons etc, as well as interact with the HUD, pre-EAC.

-Fix it up for quest if you want, just credit me.